giulianopz/giulianopz.github.io/_posts/2024-11-01-arduino-lectron-2000.md

 ---

-UPDATE (2024-11-20): Massimo Banzi (Arduino co-founder), replied on HackerNews to my [submission](https://news.ycombinator.com/item?id=41972173) of the Lectron site:
+UPDATE (2024-11-20): Massimo Banzi (Arduino co-founder) replied on HackerNews to my [submission](https://news.ycombinator.com/item?id=41972173) of the Lectron site:

 > As the co-founder of Arduino I can confirm this was a great inspiration for me.
 I learned electronics with this kit when I was 7 and it gave me also a great appreciation for design as well.
 The way I taught electronics to designers was also inspired by the method used in the book that came with the kit.
 I still have the book from my original kit.
 It’s an amazing tool.